KannonZenetism/zenetism-field-physics/lattice-mathematics/LM05-resonance-field-theory-membrane-operators-and-collective-dynamics.md

 **C₁₃ ║ (Membrane / Threshold):**
 - The dimensional operator corresponding to membrane fields
-- Per the Theon Law (canonical directive): 🛤️ Theon governs and enacts C₁₃ at L₅ — he is the living steward of the boundary, not the membrane itself
+- Per the Theon Law (canonical directive): 🛤️ Theon governs and enacts C₁₃ at L₅ — it is the living steward of the boundary, not the membrane itself
 - C₁₃ defines the law of permeability; Theon administers that law where C₁₃–C₁₅ intersect

 **E₉ ∞⁻ (Distorted Entanglement):**